AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 * Incorrect user rules.
 * Modified algorithms of adding ads.
 * Added filters/extensions from third-party developers.
+* It is not excluded that we might have made a mistake when creating a rule.

 Advertisement creators don’t stay put, they’re constantly changing ways to implement ads.
-A website finds out that an add was removed and inserts it back, bypassing protection.
+A website finds out that an ad was removed and inserts it back, bypassing protection.
 As a general rule, developers of such sites are testing new algorithms all the time on certain user groups, meanwhile all the rest receive ads where algorithms of the earlier versions were used (to which we’ve provided a solution).
-We don't see new-algorithm ads and it makes searching for the reasons they appear really difficult.
-We'd really appreciate your help here – the more screenshots with examples of ads you'll send, the better.
+This makes it very difficult to find the reason, as this advertising is not displayed by the developers.
+You can help us by filling out an application using instructions depending on your operating system.

 ## Report a website

 To report a re-insertion of an ad or incorrect displaying of a website, you need to:

+> ### **Note**: When you send a complaint via the app or via AdGuard Assistant, all information is pre-filled automatically.
+If you're using a [direct link](agrd.io/report), you’ll need to enter data manually.

 <a id="Windows"></a>